A Guide to Wills in the UK

 What is a will?

-Simply put, a will is a legal document that sets out how you want your property and/or belongings (this is known as your estate) to be distributed amongst your loved ones in the event of your death.
+Simply put, a will is a legal document that sets out how you want your property and/or belongings (this is known as your estate and assets) to be distributed amongst your loved ones in the event of your death.

 The Importance of a will